 - Narrow, flat, vertical or horizontal boards or tongue and groove

 Stucco: This mixture of cement, sand, lime, water, and sometimes epoxy is an inexpensive material but skilled installation and significant time for drying between coats typically make it around the cost of brick.
-Stucco is typically applied over wire mesh on top of wood, with an air gap behind it to evacuate moisture.
+Stucco is usually applied over wire mesh on top of wood, with an air gap behind it to evacuate moisture.
 Stucco requires little maintenance.
 It is a breathable material and should not be painted, but the original color can sometimes be changed by coating with a tinted Portland cement and water mixture.
 Stucco is a better material in environments that have relatively little temperature or humidity variation, because water can condense behind the stucco and cause issues down the line.
 There are prefabricated stucco applications, such as EIFS, which attempt to simplify installation by making the system modular.
 Stucco can be damaged by rough cleaning solutions, and sometimes by powerwashing with too much pressure.
 It is also more susceptible to mold than other exterior materials.

 Metal: Increasingly used for contemporary homes, metal siding offers strength and durability, with resistance to rot, fire and insect damage.
 It has poor insulating value; if the surface is shiny or light, it reflects heat in summer, but increases heating bills.
 Aluminum is less expensive than other options.

 Combination: Siding used in combination with brick, stone and/or shakes can be beautiful, but requires skillful planning so it doesn’t look busy or haphazard.

 Talk through your options with your builder or architect to be sure you understand all the design, cost and maintenance considerations for your home project.
 The right choice can make a tremendous difference and add to the beauty and enjoyment of your home for decades.